Time efficiency analysis for undersampled quantitative MRI acquisitions: Introduction

-Various frameworks have been developed for optimisation of sequence settings such as TE, TI and TR that are dedicated to specific MR modalities.
-A number of them are based on Cram\'er Rao lower bound (CRLB), for instance: for $T_2$ imaging by Jones et al. \cite{jones_optimal_1996}, for diffusion measurements by Brihuega-Moreno et al. \cite{brihuega-moreno_optimization_2003}, for diffusion kurtosis imaging by Poot et al. \cite{poot_optimal_2010}, for MRF by Zhao et al. \cite{zhao_optimal_2019}.
-Such frameworks facilitate the theoretical evaluation of settings and thus save the cost of time consuming empirical evaluations.
-The use of such a framework that can relate the undersampling patterns to the acquisition settings for QMRI sequences would be beneficial in finding an efficient undersampling pattern as well as optimising other acquisition settings.
+An exhaustive empirical search for the most efficient undersampling pattern is impossible due to the excessively large number of possible patterns.
+Therefore, there is a need for a theoretical technique for designing good undersampling patterns.
+For specific MRI modalities various frameworks have been developed for optimisation of sequence settings such as echo time (TE), inversion time (TI), echo spacing (ESP) and repetition time (TR) \cite{leitao_efficiency_2021,deoni_rapid_2003,crawley_comparison_1988,asslander_optimized_2019,zhao_optimal_2019,poot_optimal_2010,jones_optimal_1996,brihuega-moreno_optimization_2003}.
+A number of them use the Cram\'er Rao lower bound (CRLB) as metric, for instance: for $T_2$ imaging by Jones et al. \cite{jones_optimal_1996}, for diffusion measurements by Brihuega-Moreno et al. \cite{brihuega-moreno_optimization_2003}, for diffusion kurtosis imaging by Poot et al. \cite{poot_optimal_2010}, for MRF by Zhao et al. \cite{zhao_optimal_2019}.
+Such metrics have been used to evaluate undersampling patterns as well \cite{haldar_super-resolution_2009,haldar_oedipus_2019}.
+Levine et al. \cite{levine_--fly_2018} proposed a metric for evaluation of undersampling patterns for a class of techniques that uses a linear subspace of the model to reconstruct dynamic image series.
+For model-based reconstruction that directly estimates tissue parameter maps from undersampled k-space, Zhao et al. \cite{zhao_model-based_2014} derived an expression for the CRLB that is applicable with and without sparsity constraints.
+However, to the best of our knowledge, there are no studies dedicated to evaluating undersampling patterns for this class of model-based reconstruction techniques.

+Our aim is to develop a framework for theoretical evaluation of undersampling patterns that can take any tissue parameters or acquisition protocol into account.
+There are two challenges for using a CRLB based framework.
+First, as calculation of the CRLB requires the inversion of a large information matrix, it is computationally expensive.
+Second, there are degeneracies: in voxels with (almost) zero proton density the other parameters are not identifiable and this may impact other voxels since fitting is performed in k-space domain.
+One of the ways to get around the degeneracies is by the inclusion of prior information.
+However, this makes the estimator biased to the prior information while the CRLB assumes an unbiased estimator.